Maha MLCs claim discrepancy in COVID-19 tests, seek probe | Politics

 These districts last month witnessed a sudden spike in daily COVID-19 cases, following which strict curbs were imposed there.

-Responding to the issue, Minister of State for Home Satej Patil said they will inform to the health department.
+Responding to the issue, Minister of State for Home Satej Patil said they will inform about this to the health department.

 ''A statement will be made in Council on Wednesday regarding the claims of MLCs and alleged fake positive cases found in Akola division,'' he added.